pyepics/pyepics/doc/advanced.rst

 code uses the standard Thread library and explicitly calls :func:`epics.ca.use_initial_context` prior to any CA calls in the target function.
-Also note that the :func:`run_test` function is first called from the main thread, so that the inital CA context does belong to the main thread.
+Also note that the :func:`run_test` function is first called from the main thread, so that the initial CA context does belong to the main thread.
 Finally, the :func:`epics.ca.use_initial_context` call in :func:`run_test` above could be replaced with :func:`epics.ca.create_context`, and run OK.